Motorola Rokr E1

-The Rokr E1 had been widely expected and rumored prior to its official launch, however it received a cool reception and is considered to have been a failure.
+The Rokr E1 had been widely expected and rumored prior to its official launch, but it received a cold reception and is considered to have been a failure.
 This has been attributed to its cosmetic design, outdated hardware, and a 100-song limit.
 Despite this, Motorola made and released a successor without Apple's involvement, Motorola Rokr E2, while Apple eventually released its own iTunes-compatible cell phone, iPhone.

 History

 The Motorola Rokr E1 is a re-badged Motorola E398 candybar style phone (it was originally called the E790) with Apple-licensed technology to play back iTunes Music Store purchased music.
 The E398 itself was released in August 2004.
 A partnership between the two companies had been long expected, with technology sites reporting on collaborations as far back as December 2004.

 The ROKR was unveiled on September 7, 2005 at an Apple event in San Francisco.
 It was carried by operator Cingular in the US who sold it for $250 with a two year contract.

 The Rokr's most high-profile rival was the Sony Ericsson W800, the first cell phone using the famous Walkman brand.
 The W800 had been released shortly before the announcement of the Rokr.

 Less than two months after launch, Cingular reduced the price of the phone to $150 amid reports that it was not selling well.